Fundamental Limits of Spectral Clustering in Stochastic Block Models: Introduction

 \section{Introduction}

 Community detection \cite{abbe2017community, girvan2002community, zhao2011community} is a central problem in network science.
-It is to recover hidden community structures from network data and has wide applications in social science, neuroscience, computer science, and physics.
-Among various approaches for community detection, spectral clustering \cite{rohe2011spectral, von2008consistency, jin2022mixed, jin2015fast, lei2020consistency, paul2020spectral, gulikers2017spectral, zhang2020detecting, ghoshdastidar2017consistency} is a particularly popular one and has achieved tremendous success.
+The goal is to recover hidden community structures from network data and has broad applications in social science, neuroscience, computer science, and physics.
+Among various approaches for community detection, spectral clustering \cite{rohe2011spectral, von2008consistency, jin2022mixed, jin2015fast, lei2020consistency, paul2020spectral, gulikers2017spectral, zhang2020detecting, ghoshdastidar2017consistency, ke2022optimal, ke2023special, dhara2022power} is a particularly popular one and has achieved tremendous success.
 It first reduces the dimensionality of data by a spectral decomposition and performs clustering in a reduced-dimension space.
 It is computationally appealing, easy to implement, and has surprisingly good performance.

 Driven by its popularity and success, there has been growing interest in theoretical and statistical analysis for the performance of spectral clustering.
 In most literature \cite{lei2015consistency, rohe2011spectral, qin2013regularized, zhou2019analysis, gao2017sbm_algo}, spectral clustering is shown to attain polynomially small errors.
 As a result, it is often used as a warm start to initialize \cite{gao2017sbm_algo, lu2016statistical, xu2020optimal, han2020exact, gao2022community} delicate procedures in order to provably achieve exponentially small errors and even optimal statistical accuracy.
 However, spectral clustering performs exceptionally well numerically, indicating a gap between theory and practice.
-This raises important questions such as whether spectral clustering achieves exponentially small errors and how small it can be.
+This raises important questions: \emph{Does spectral clustering achieve exponentially small errors?
+How small can it be?}

+These questions are answered in a seminal work \cite{abbe2020entrywise} that considers a very special setting where the network has two equal-sized communities and $p=a(\log n)/n, q=b(\log n)/n$ with fixed constants $a,b$.
+The spectral clustering procedure studied in \cite{abbe2020entrywise} has a simple form: it only utilizes the second leading eigenvector of the adjacency matrix and partitions the network using signs of coordinates.
+Under this setting, \cite{abbe2020entrywise} proves the spectral clustering achieves an optimal exponential rate.
+However, the procedure, result, and proof technique of \cite{abbe2020entrywise} are limited to this special setting and cannot be extended to even slightly more general cases especially when $p,q$ are of a smaller order of $(\log n)/n$.
+This leads to the following open problem: \emph{Can we establish sharp exponential error bound for spectral clustering on sparse networks when the degrees are far smaller than $\log n$?}